-It is very common for the elderly people in Bangladesh to color their white beard and hair in orange.
-They do it in natural way with Hena.
+It is widespread for the older people in Bangladesh to color their white beards and hair in orange.
+They do it in a natural way with Hena.
 Although they show an excuse of the prophet Muhammad (peace be upon him) coloring his beard with Hena hence following him, they actually do it simply to look young (who wants to be old!).

 No. Having one wife is pain enough (I am married! – Just one by the way.)

-While some people secretly have a second wife, they do it illegally and could be end up in jail easily.
-To get a second wife legally, some one needs to take written permission from his first wife, which she will never provide as soon as she is alive (no one gives up the exclusive rights on their husband).
+While some people secretly have a second wife, they do it illegally and could end up in jail easily.
+To get a second wife legally, someone needs to take written permission from his first wife, which she will never provide as soon as she is alive (no one gives up the exclusive rights of their husband).

-If some one gets a second wife without taking permission from the first wife, he will end up in jail straight away if the first wife goes to court.
-All the laws are in favor of the women in Bangladesh on that case.
+If someone gets a second wife without taking permission from the first wife, he will end up in jail straight away if the first wife goes to court.
+All the laws are in favor of the women in Bangladesh in that case.

-Every bus in Bangladesh, specially the city buses, are owned individually.
-They always compete with each-other to take more passengers.
+Every bus in Bangladesh, especially the city buses, is owned individually.
+They always compete with each other to take more passengers.
 Every bus ahead on the road will try to block the other buses behind him to get more passengers.
 So the buses behind push the bus in front and move anyway, making the scratches on their bodies.
-This is not the case for the long distance buses though.
+This is not the case for long-distance buses though.

-It is a very common scene in Bangladesh seeing people traveling on the roofs of buses and trains.
+It is a very common scene in Bangladesh to see people traveling on the roofs of buses and trains.
 People do it because it costs them less money.
-Riding on the roof of the buses will normally cost about 10% of the actual fare, while riding on the roofs of the trains will be completely free (no one goes to check tickets on the roofs of the trains).
+Riding on the roof of the buses will normally cost about 10% of the actual fare while riding on the roofs of the trains will be completely free (no one goes to check tickets on the roofs of the trains).

 No, you can not.
-The photos you see on internet of the trains completely being covered with people, happens only 3 times in the year – during two Eids and the Ijtema.
+The photos you see on the internet of the trains completely being covered with people happens only 3 times in the year – during two Eids and the Ijtema.

-Eid is the major festival in Bangladesh which happens twice a year, like any other Muslim country.
-During Eids, everyone all together try to get back to their villages where they come from, making each and every transport full for few days.
+Eid is the major festival in Bangladesh, which happens twice a year, like any other Muslim country.
+During Eids, everyone all together try to get back to their villages where they come from, making each and every transport full for a few days.

 And Ijtema is the second largest Muslim gathering in the world, which is organized in Bangladesh every year for three days.
 Muslim people from the whole world come to join this event.
-During the final day of Ijtema, everyone in Bangladesh try to attend the final prayer.
-So after the prayer they also try to get back all together.
+During the final day of Ijtema, everyone in Bangladesh tries to attend the final prayer.
+So after the prayer, they also try to get back altogether.
 Govt. provides some special trains on that time to bring people back to the city from the event ground along with the regular trains, all of which people make completely full – literally covering the trains.

 You can take photos of the trains covered with people, only if you are in Bangladesh during one of those few days.

-Many people in Bangladesh simply do not afford subscribing newspapers.
+Many people in Bangladesh simply do not afford to subscribe to newspapers.
 So, many small newspaper companies put their newspapers in the walls beside the main streets, so that people can read them for free and they also can get some exposure.
-It is a common scene in Dhaka seeing many people reading those newspapers on the walls.
+It is a common scene in Dhaka, seeing many people reading those newspapers on the walls.